VBitsHub/ALU_retrofeCustomCores/README.md

 - Includes new RetroFE release 4/27/2020
 - New script file added and removed all the [console].sh.
 It will automatically copy over the file defined in the conf file to make it easier to use.
+- If you are using CoinOPS next download the /retrofe/collections folder as well.
+For Arcadia 6 low spec, you just need to add the customlauncher per game.

 How to use:
 -----------------------------------------------------------------------------------------------------------------